Skip to Content

 Oleta River Mountain Biking

-Oleta River State Park mountain biking
+Oleta River State Park mountain biking.

 Mountain biking at Oleta River State Park

-South Florida is flat, but Oleta River State Park has over 10 miles of intermediate mountain bike trails that have been built to be hilly and challenging.
 Oleta is, in fact, locally famous as the best mountain biking site in the region.
 Be warned, though: The roots will get you here.
 They require constant attention as you pedal through the off-road biking trails that wind throughout the park.
 If you kayak, cyclists are often visible from the kayak/canoe trails.

 Oleta River State Park bike rental: The park concessionaire rents mountain bikes.
 Here’s advice we were given: If you plan to rent, test out the bike you are given to make sure it is in full working order before you head out on the trail.